semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 - Historical scanning can slow down scan times.
 Depending on the size of your repository history, scans can finish under 5 minutes to more than 60 minutes for extreme cases.
 - Within Semgrep AppSec Platform, historical scan findings are not automatically marked as **Fixed**.
 Findings can only exist in two states: `Open` or `Ignored`.
 Because Semgrep scans do not automatically detect historical findings as fixed, you must manually rotate and triage the secret as `Ignored`.
-- A finding can show up twice in the CLI with historical scanning enabled: the HEAD commit in the regular Secrets scan and another commit in the historical scan.
-    - If findings are sent to Semgrep AppSec Platform, they are deduplicated and appear as a **regular finding**, not a historical finding.
+- With historical scanning enabled, the CLI may display duplicate instances of the same secret finding if it occurs across various commits or branches.
+This is to ensure thorough analysis by presenting all occurrences.
+However, when utilizing the Semgrep AppSec Platform, findings from historical scans are deduplicated.
+Consequently, you'll encounter only one entry for each distinct secret, irrespective of its multiple appearances in your Git history..

 ### Size of commit history